 Went down into the sea.

 In the first stanza, the sailor talks about how the ship set off and began its journey.
-In the second stanza, it continues the journey as the sun sets and rises.
+The second stanza continues the journey as the sun sets and rises.
 Here, the sailor is telling us a story about what happened at sea, so this is a narrative.
 The poem is also arranged in quatrains, which are four-line stanzas.
 The rhyme scheme is also ABAB.

-Today, a ballad is still a great way to combine two separate forms of literature – like a novel or play, the ballad tells a story with characters and a plotline; but at the same time, it has the meter and rhyme of a poem.
+Today, a ballad is still a great way to combine two separate forms of literature – like a novel or play, the ballad tells a story with characters and a plotline, but simultaneously, it has the meter and rhyme of a poem.
 This combination of art forms lends ample opportunity for creativity and individual expression.